 Akshaya:… the Wellness Room is actually underutilized.
 This is the current room and its typical availability for booking.(show room and availability side by side).
 As you can see this room is always unoccupied, as not a single person booked the room for an entire week.
 But why?

-We believe this is because the wellness room is not an environment that promotes mental wellness and user comfort.
+Warrick: We believe this is because the wellness room is not an environment that promotes mental wellness and user comfort.
 There is currently only one binary light switch controlling a ceiling light panel with no optimizations according to the time of the day or season, nor considerations for what lighting is most comfortable for users.
 Next, we observed this buzzing sound (play buzzing sound) from the neighboring study room’s HVAC system on our first site visit, which can be heard in the wellness room too.
 This sound may not be permanent, but it means the user has little insulation against intrusive sounds.
 Lastly, the room attempts to utilize natural aspects.
 While numerous university studies have shown, which Youssef will talk about later, that natural elements are conducive to wellness, the room only incorporated two wilting plants and a green wallpaper.

-Therefore, through communication with the client, it was clear that the revamp should make the room an inviting calm space.
+Akshaya: Therefore, through communication with the client, it was clear that the revamp should make the room an inviting calm space.
 The room should serve as a sanctuary where individuals can recharge and find wellness.To solve these issues the team worked for the past 3 months to create a design to optimize the space and resources within the room, by integrating specific elements that foster an environment that promotes human wellbeing.

 Recommended Design